 Stress impacts on OF and solvency ratios are referenced in Chapter C.1.
 Risk Profile.

 E.2.
 Solvency Capital Requirement and Minimum Capital Requirement

-The split by risk modules of the Company's SCR is as follows:
+The following figures show the split by risk modules of the Company's SCR for the year 2021 and 2020: